jasaw/bbPiCam/README.md

 The crystal was removed so GPCLK0 signal can be fed as the MCLK to ensure MCLK and I2S BCLK are synchronous.
 This was done after I discovered both clocks were drifting, causing clicks on the 1st channel of the audio input.
 I did not manage to remove the clicking noise completely, so I ended up configuring ffmpeg to only use channel 2 and output mono audio.

-Connection between the mbed AudioCodec and the Raspberry Pi:
+Connection between the mbed AudioCodec and the Raspberry Pi B:

 ```
 mbed AudioCodec   |     Raspberry Pi